madeofpendletonwool/PinePods/completed_todos.md

 - [x] aur client

 - [x] Added Valkey to make many processes faster
+- [] People Table with background jobs to update people found in podcasts
+- [] Subscribe to people
+- [] Add loading spinner when adding podcast via people page
+- [] People page dropdowns on podcasts and episodes - alternative 3 per line view on podcasts
+- [] Stop issues with timeouts on occation with mobile apps
+- [] Make virtual lines work for saved queue, downloads, local downloads, and history
+- [] Finalize virtual lines so it works like home on episode layout
+- [] On very small screens you no longer get the mini version without the context button
+- [] Dynamically adjusting buttons on episode page
+- [] PodcastPeople DB up and running and can be contributed to
 - [x] Finalize loading states so you don't see login page when you are already authenticated
 - [x] Using valkey to ensure stateless opml imports
 - [x] Android play/pause episode metadata